brandur/sorg/content/drafts/webhooks.md

 insurmountable, but alternatives might get more things right more easily.

-### Endpoint management (#endpoints)
+### Endpoint provisioning and management (#endpoints)

-Getting an HTTP endpoint provisioned to receive a webhook isn't technically difficult, but it can be occasionally frustrating.
+Getting an HTTP endpoint provisioned to receive a webhook isn't technically difficult, but it can be bureaucratically difficult.

-The classic example is the large enterprise where getting a new endpoint exposed to the outside world might be a considerable project involving negiotiations with infrastructure and security teams.
+The classic example is the large enterprise where getting a new endpoint exposed to the outside world might be a considerable project involving negotiations with infrastructure and security teams.
 In the worst cases, webhooks might be wholly incompatible with an organization's security model where user data is uncompromisingly kept within a secured perimiter at all times.
+Expensive workarounds will be required for integration.

 **TODO:** Cartoon of perimiter security.

 Development is another difficult case.
 There's no perfectly fluid way of getting an endpoint from a locally running environment exposed for a webhook provider to access.
-Workarounds like Ngrok are the best option, but still add a step and complication that wouldn't be necessary otherwise.
+Programs like Ngrok are the best option, but still add a step and complication that wouldn't be necessary with an alternate scheme.

 ### Uncertain security (#security)

 Because webhook endpoints are publicly accessible HTTP APIs, it's up to providers to build in a security scheme to ensure that an attacker can't issue malicious requests containing forged payloads.
-There's a variety of common
+There's a variety of commonly seen techniques:
-techniques:

 1. ***Webhook signing:*** Sign webhook payloads and send the signature via HTTP header so that users can verify it.